zmwangx/ham-radio-test-prep/README.md

 <https://rawgit.com/zmwangx/ham-radio-test-prep/master/site/index.html>

-## TODO

-* Expose option to show/hide all answers.
-* Click to mark question as done (put a check mark next to the title), and expose option to hide / show (either only titles for clicking, or entire questions) all these questions.
-The rationale here is that we may want to focus on the questions we found hard and/or got wrong previously.
-* Persist state in cookies.

 ## Copyright

 The code is MIT-licensed.
 The content (question pool) belongs to [ARRL](http://www.arrl.org/question-pools); no infringement intended.
 The content will be taken down within one work day upon request of the copyright owner; please contact <zmwangx@gmail.com>.